 Although the probiotic did not completely prevent the recurrence of UTIs, it did reduce the number of women who experienced recurrence.

-In fact, only 7 of the 50 of the women who received the probiotic had a recurrence of UTIs during the study period, compared with 13 out of 50 who took the placebo.
+In fact, only 7 of the 50 women who received the probiotic had a recurrence of UTIs during the study period, compared with 13 out of 50 who took the placebo.
 That’s a 27 percent recurrence rate for the placebo versus just 15 percent for the probiotic suppository.

 That’s because during a UTI, gut bacteria — like E. coli — take up residence in the vagina and displace good bacteria, called vaginal lactobacilli, which normally live there.